Admitted Student Next Steps – Spring Enrollment

 myPurdue is the online portal through which you will conduct business with the University now and once you are enrolled.
 Your portal provides a "new student task list" and indicates when you have completed the necessary steps to enroll.
 To gain access to your myPurdue portal, you must activate your online career account via the account activation website.
 You will need your Purdue University ID (PUID) number and your career account setup password, both of which were provided in your admission offer letter.

 Accept your admission offer as soon as possible and no later than December 15.
-(Students admitted after December 1 have 21 days or until the start of the semester to accept.)
+(Students admitted after December 1 have 21 days or until the start of the spring semester to accept.)
 A nonrefundable $400 deposit will be required to accept your offer.
 The deposit will be applied toward first-semester fees and the housing contract fee (if you contract with University Residences).

 Fee statements will be sent to your @purdue.edu email address and accessible through myPurdue.